Proper decompositions of finitely presented groups: Tracks and Patterns

 Two patterns are $\it equivalent$ if they have the same number of intersections with each edge, so that they determine the same vector $\bu $.
 Two tracks $t_1, t_2$ are {\it compatible } if there is a pattern with two components which are equivalent to $t_1$ and $t_2$.

-If all the $\bu _i$'s are compatible, then when lifted to the universal cover $\tilde X_1$, the pattern of lifted tracks forms the edges of $G$-tree.

-If the solution space is one dimensional, then $G$ has no non-trivial action on an $\R$-tree.
-This is because the non-zero vector $\bo $ corresponds to a trivial action.

-If $\bu $ is a twisted track, then $2\bu $ is a separating track.
-By replacing any twisted $\bu _i$ by $2\bu _i$, we obtain a basis $\bu _1 , \bu _2, \dots , \bu _n$ of the solution space consisting of untwisted tracks.
+A track is a {\it fundamental solution} if it cannot be written as a sum of more than one track.
+Clearly vertex solutions are fundamental solutions.

 Each separating track gives a decomposition of $G$ as a free product with amalgamation (possibly trivial).
 Each non-separating track gives a decomposition of $G$ as an HNN-group.